koodaamo/tnefparse/README.rst

  >>> with open("tests/examples/one-file.tnef", "rb") as tneffile:
  ...    tnefobj = TNEF(tneffile.read())

-A or :code:`tnefparse` command-line utility is also provided for listing contents of TNEF files, extracting attachments found inside them and so on.
+A :code:`tnefparse` command-line utility is also provided for listing contents of TNEF files, extracting attachments found inside them and so on.

 Use :code:`python setup.py test` or :code:`python runtests.py` to run the tests.